VeDono/react_github_issues_todo_test_in_incodeGroup/README.md

 ## Technologies

-The project is written in React, TypeScript, SCSS.modules, and with some libs.
+The project is written in React, TypeScript, SCSS.modules, some libs, and cypress for testing.

 ## Installation